colinhiggs/pyramid-jsonapi/README.rst

     # The usual stuff from the pyramid alchemy setup.
     config = Configurator(settings=settings)

-    # pyramid_jsonapi uses the renderer labeled 'json'.
+    # pyramid_jsonapi uses the renderer labelled 'json'.
 As usual, if you have
     # any types to serialise that the default JSON renderer can't handle, you
     # must alter it.
 For example:
     #